CoralCoralCoralCoral/documentation/sprints/sprint_3/design_use_cases.md

 7. **Postcondition**:
     - There are no side-effects (as far as the simulation is concerned) from either of these flows

+### Tests

+1. Test that Logger receives and publishes events correctly

+    - add new logger subscriber, with a closured callback listening to expected messages
+    - log expected messages to the logger
+    - inside the listener callback, assert that expected messages arrive in the correct order

 ## D7 (v1)

 1. **Title**: Init Receiver (InitRx)